Prismik/prismik.github.io/content/projects/swifttracer/index.md

 }
 ```

-The collision detection is done using a combination of shape intersections, AABBs and even acceleration techniques like BVH.
-Several image formats like png, jpg, pfm and exr are supported.

 ## Materials
 Whenever light collides with a surface, it will scatter differently based on the physical properties of that surface.
 For example, diffuse surfaces will reflect the light equally in all possible directions.
 On the other hand, shiny surfaces like metal or plastic will mainly reflect the light in the direction of a specular lobe.
 Perfectly specular surfaces will typically have only one possible reflection direction.

 ![light-scattering](images/scattering.png)